CS-433/cs-433-project-2-still-no-idea/README.md

 ## Report

-The report can be found in report.pdf
+The report can be found in Report.pdf

 ## Required libraries
 To run the notebooks in local you will need the following libraries :